 The Company's products may be subject to recalls or returns for a variety of reasons, including product defects such as contamination, unintended harmful side effects or interactions with other substances, packaging safety, inadequate or inaccurate labeling disclosure, or other reasons outside of the control of the Company.
 In certain circumstances, state regulators may change certain regulations after products are already in the market, that may require the Company to issue a recall.
 If any of the Company's products are recalled due to an alleged product defect or for any other reason, the Company could be required to incur the unexpected expense of the recall and any legal proceedings that might arise in connection therewith.
 The Company may lose a significant amount of sales and may not be able to replace those sales at an acceptable margin or at all, in addition to writing off a substantial amount of inventory or materials.
 Additionally, a product recall may require significant management attention.
 Although the Company has detailed procedures in place for testing its products, there can be no assurance that any quality, potency or contamination problems will be detected in time to avoid unforeseen product recalls, regulatory action or lawsuits.
 If one of the products produced by the Company were subject to a recall, the image of that product and the Company could be harmed.
-A recall for any of the foregoing reasons could lead to decreased demand for the Company's products and could have a material adverse effect on the results of operations and financial condition of the Company.
-Additionally, product recalls may lead to increased scrutiny of the Company's operations by regulatory agencies, requiring further management attention and potential legal fees and other expenses.
+A recall for any of the foregoing reasons could lead to decreased demand for the Company's product recalls may lead to increased scrutiny of the Company's operations by regulatory agencies, requiring further management attention and potential legal fees and other expenses.